tayoky/bugged/README.md

 # bugged
-just a test for bugged launcher
+just a test for bugged launcher the source code will be here in a few day (i am fixing some issue)
 # note
 note that the website and the launcher are open source but not the game